asottile/all-repos/README.md

 #### Optional `settings`

-- `collaborator` (default `false`): whether to include repositories which are owned but only visible as a collaborator.
+- `collaborator` (default `false`): whether to include repositories which are not owned but can be contributed to as a collaborator.
 - `forks` (default `false`): whether to include repositories which are forks.
 - `private` (default `false`): whether to include private repositories.